H-E-L-P/dmu_products/dmu0/dmu0_UKIDSS-UDS/readme.md

-UKIRT Infrared Deep Sky Survey / Ultra-Deep Surveu (UKIDSS/UDS)
+UKIRT Infrared Deep Sky Survey / Ultra-Deep Survey (UKIDSS/UDS)
 ===============================================================

 This product contains the catalogue from the UKIDSS Ultra-Deep Survey extracted